livebook-dev/livebook/README.md

     user's operating system home.

   * LIVEBOOK_IFRAME_PORT - sets the port that Livebook serves iframes at.
     This is relevant only when running Livebook without TLS.
-Defaults to the next port after the Livebook port.
+Defaults to 8081.

   * LIVEBOOK_IP - sets the ip address to start the web application on.
     Must be a valid IPv4 or IPv6 address.